-- (c) a copy of a notice from the Clearing Corporation confirming the CUSIP number assigned to the proposed Listed Security; - (d) if the proposed Listed Securities are to be listed upon conclusion of a public offering, a copy of the receipt(s) for the final Offering Document; - (e) a letter from the transfer agent stating that it has been duly appointed as transfer agent and registrar for the issuer; - (f) if the issuer is not seeking to list an ETP, an opinion of counsel stating that the issuer: - (i) is in good standing under and not in default of its applicable governing statute, - (ii) is (or will be) a reporting issuer or equivalent under the securities legislation of [state applicable jurisdictions] and is not in default of any applicable requirements under such securities legislation, - (iii) has the corporate power and capacity to own its properties and assets, to carry on its business as it is currently being conducted, and to enter into the Listing Agreement (Form 1) and to perform its obligations thereunder (or equivalent in the case of non-corporate issuers), and
+- (c) a copy of a notice from the Clearing Corporation confirming the CUSIP number assigned to the proposed Listed Security; - (d) if the proposed Listed Securities are to be listed upon conclusion of a public offering, a copy of the receipt(s) for the final Offeringprospectus Filed as the Listing Document; - (e) a letter from the transfer agent stating that it has been duly appointed as transfer agent and registrar for the issuer; - (f) if the issuer is not seeking to list an ETP, an opinion of counsel stating that the issuer:addressing the following matters, as applicable: - (i) that the issuer validly exists and is in good standing under and not in default of its applicable governing statute,

-- (iv) that all proposed Listed Securities that are issued and outstanding or that may be issued upon conversion, exercise or exchange of other issued and outstanding securities are or will be duly issued and are or will be outstanding as fully paid and non-assessable securities (or equivalent in the case of noncorporate issuers); - (g) if the issuer is seeking to list an ETP, an undertaking to provide an opinion of counsel as soon as practicable after closing, but in any event within 10 days of the listing, stating that: - (i) the ETP is validly created or is a valid and subsisting ETP, as applicable, - (ii) all proposed Listed Securities have been legally created and allotted and are issued and outstanding as fully paid, and - (iii) the trust is validly created and existing and in good standing under the laws of the jurisdiction under which the trust is formed or created, as applicable; - (h) any applicable fees; and - (i) such other documentation as the Exchange may require. - (2) In addition to the final documentation set out in subsection (1) above, a corporate issuer must submit the following documentation for final listing approval and posting of its securities for trading on the Exchange: - (a) a certificate of the applicable government authority (e.g. certificate of compliance) that the proposed Listed Issuer is in good standing; and - (b) a definitive specimen of the security certificate or a global certificate representing all the outstanding securities of the class or series of securities to be listed, as applicable. - (3) If the Listed Issuer has offered an over-allotment option, the Listed Issuer must submit a Form 14C within 10 days after the option is exercised. - (4) Paragraph (1)(b) does not apply to an Other Listed Issuer in the course of migrating one or more of its securities, including ETPs, from a Recognized Exchange to the Exchange. - (5) Subsection (2) does not apply to a corporate Other Listed Issuer in the course of migrating its securities from a Recognized Exchange to the Exchange.
+- (ii) that the issuer is (or will be) a reporting issuer or equivalent under the securities legislation of [state applicable jurisdictions] and is not in default of any applicable requirements under such securities legislation, - (iii) has the corporatethat the issuer or any other entity on its behalf (e.g. manager, trustee), as applicable, has the power and capacity to own its properties and assets, to carry on its business as it is currently being conducted, and to enterincluding entering into the Listing Agreement (Form 1)any contractual arrangements, and to perform its obligations thereunder (or equivalent in the case of non-corporate issuers), and - (iv) that all proposed Listed Securities that are issued and outstanding or that may be issued upon conversion, exercise or exchange of other issued and outstanding securities are or will be duly issued and are or will be outstanding as fully paid and non-assessable securities (or equivalent in the case of noncorporate issuers); and - (g) if the issuer is seeking to list an ETP, an undertaking to provide an opinion of counsel as soon as practicable after closing, but in any event within 10 days of the listing, stating that: - (i) the ETP is validly created or is a valid and subsisting ETP, as applicable, - (ii) all proposed Listed Securities have been legally created and allotted and are issued and outstanding as fully paid, and - (iii) the trust is validly created and existing and in good standing under the laws of the jurisdiction under which the trust is formed or created, as applicable; (v) such other matters as the Exchange may require. - (h)(g) any applicable fees; and - (i)(h) such other documentation as the Exchange may require. - (2) In addition to the final documentation set out in subsection (1) above, a corporate issuer must submit the following documentation for final listing approval and posting of its securities for trading on the Exchange: - (a) a certificate of the applicable government authority (e.g. certificate of compliance) that the proposed Listed Issuer is in good standing; and - (b) a definitive specimen of the security certificate or a global certificate representing all the outstanding securities of the class or series of securities to be listed, as applicable. - (3)(2) If the Listed Issuer has offered an over-allotment option, the Listed Issuer must submit a Form 14C within 10 days after the option is exercised.

+- (4) Paragraph (1)(b) does not apply to an Other Listed Issuer in the course of migrating one or more of its securities, including ETPs, from a Recognized Exchange to the Exchange. - (5) Subsection (2) does not apply to a corporate Other Listed Issuer in the course of migrating its securities from a Recognized Exchange to the Exchange.